athallahrafi/athallahrafi/README.md

 - 👋 Hi, I’m @athallahrafi
-- 👀 I’m interested in Web Development, Dev Ops and Cyber Security
+- 👀 I have carrier in Web Development, Dev Ops and Cyber Security
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Web Project
 - 📫 How to reach me, rafiathallah.engg@gmail.com